artkuo/Literate.jl/docs/src/index.md

 are often the best way for a new user to learn how to use it.
 It is therefore important that the documentation of your package contains examples for users to read and study.
 However, people are different, and we all prefer different ways of trying out a new package.
-Some people want to RTFM, others want to explore the package interactively in, for example, a notebook, and some people want to study the source code.
+Some people want to read a manual, others want to explore the package interactively in, for example, a tutorial notebook, and some people want to study the source code.
 The aim of Literate is to make it easy to give the user all of these options, while still keeping maintenance to a minimum.

 It is quite common that packages have "example notebooks" to showcase the package.
-Notebooks are great for showcasing a package, but they are not so great with version control, like git.
+Notebooks are great for showcasing a package with executable code cells, but they are not so great with version control, like git.
 The reason being that a notebook is a very "rich" format since it contains output and other metadata.
-Changes to the notebook thus result in large diffs, which makes it harder to review the actual changes.
+Changes to the notebook thus result in large diffs not readable by humans, which makes it harder to review the actual changes.

 It is also common that packages include examples in the documentation, for example by using [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl) `@example`-blocks.